pairinteraction/pairinteraction/doc/sphinx/installation.rst

     poetry run start_pairinteraction_gui

-To use Python library, you have to run your python code in the virtual environment created by poetry.
+To use the Python library, you have to run your python code in the virtual environment created by poetry.
 This can be done by running ``poetry run python your_script.py``.
 Alternatively, you can build and install the software system-wide by running ``pip install -e .`` from the root directory of the pairinteraction repository.

 Tests of the Python library and graphical user interface can be run by executing